 You can get a crash course on the issues raised by the $16.9 million WGB rehab project by reading the two following documents:

-- My letter to Joan McDonald, Commissioner of the NYS Department of Transportation, dated Dec.
+- My 3-page letter to Joan McDonald, Commissioner of the NYS Department of Transportation, dated Dec.
 18, 2013, with two photo attachments, which sums up the main arguments for undoing the harm caused by the Project.
+[The letter has never been answered nor even acknowledged.]

 - My Sunday Gazette View-Points piece “Loss of scenic vistas and guardrails on Western Gateway Bridge falls on shoulders of local leaders” (Nov.
 17, 2013), which argues that there are no good excuses for local leaders letting DOT take away the WGB views and guardrails.